Freedom and Growth

 freedom.
 Without freedom, there is no reason for having incarnated

 Before continuing, I encourage you to watch this video with Robert F. Kennedy, Jr., which discusses the serious situation that we are facing in the world with the evaporation of our personal freedoms.
 This will help you know what to expect in coming years and what you can do about it.
 I also recommend this article on psychological manipulation and how it destroys freedom and personal relationships.
+Here's what's happening on the legal front in a newly formed international court.
+This is a must-watch.

 Personal and Social Freedom